linked in pixel

 Our team treats many other types of cerebrovascular disease, including:

-At Ochsner, we provide the full range of stroke treatment.
-We make every effort to treat patients close to home, including via virtual visit consultations with experts at the Ochsner Neuroscience Institute.
-If, however, the treatment you need isn’t available at your local hospital, we’ll stabilize you and transfer you to a different facility for care.
+We provide a full range of stroke treatments and make every effort to care for patients close to home.
+This includes offering virtual visit consultations with experts from the Neuroscience Institute.
+If the necessary treatment isn’t available at your local hospital, we will stabilize you and arrange for transfer to another facility to ensure you receive the care required.

 For ischemic strokes, a key treatment is thrombolytics, an intravenous medication that can break up stroke-causing blood clots.
 Patients can only receive thrombolytics three to four and a half hours after stroke symptoms begin.
 Some patients need a procedure called thrombectomy to remove a blood clot and restore blood flow.